Cupcakes/ Dessert/ Frostings & Sauces/ Layer Cakes

 This rich and creamy chocolate mascarpone frosting is simple to make and holds it shape for decorating layer cakes.
 Light and fluffy and made with only 4 ingredients, it’s everything you want a frosting to be.

 Celebrations are my favorite occasions to bake, sharing the joy I get in the kitchen, and the sweet treats, with those closest to me.
-Anyone who’s related to me also has a sweet tooth, so it’s no surprise that for my little baby’s 1st birthday she went straight for this chocolate mascarpone frosting!
+I recently used this frosting on a birthday cake that received rave reviews!

 What Is Mascarpone?